usnistgov/OSCAL/IMPLEMENTERS.md

 Are there multiple audiences within implementers that will want distinct subsets of information?
 Or will different people need different combinations of information?

 A good example of how to engage people is at https://docs.docker.com/machine/overview/.
-It briefly explains what is available, why it would be beneficial, and what to do next (with links to other docs for installing and setting up a local copy, etc.)
+It briefly explains what is available, why it would be beneficial, and what to do next (with links to other docs for installing and setting up a local copy, etc.) More details are then provided at https://docs.docker.com/machine/concepts/, which explains the basic concepts, and the https://docs.docker.com/machine/reference/ landing page, which sets up a page for each command (explains what the command does and how it's related to other commands, and gives examples of its use.)
+Such an approach might be well adapted for OSCAL purposes, although having a separate page for every element would probably be too much.